-ISBE recently conducted a Public Inquiry regarding CPS' special education policy and procedures.
+During the 2017-18 school year, ISBE conducted a Public Inquiry regarding the Chicago Public Schools’ (CPS) special education policies and procedures.
 The Public Inquiry's 42-page

-Final Report issued detailed factual findings over the course of several months during a transparent investigation process including evidence and testimony provided by all parties.
+issued detailed factual findings over the course of several months via a transparent investigation process including evidence and testimony provided by all parties.
 The Final Report addressed and discussed the findings regarding four primary issues identified earlier by the Public Inquiry Team:

 - Whether